borkshop/kni/MANUAL.md

 The `-j` command line flag bypasses the runtime and dumps the compiled JSON state machine for the story.

+Kni will generate a stand-alone story with `npx kni script.kni --html page.html`, which supports flags `--html-background-color skyblue` and `--html-title "My Story"`.

 ## Text, space, and symbols